Top of page

 Email: marco.pena.garcia@emory.edu

-Advisor: Anita Devineni, Gordon J. Berman
+Advisor: Anita Devineni and Gordon Berman

 Research Interests: Marco is interested in the single neuron dynamics underlying higher cognitive processes such as memory and decision making.